 Monzo won’t round up if the purchase comes to less than £1.
 This is handy because sometimes companies check to ensure your account is active by withdrawing 10p and immediately refunding it.
 So I think that Monzo having a £1-minimum-roundup threshold is a smart move.
 It’s like they’ve thought of everything.

-I’m a massive Monzo advocate.
+It’s probably pretty obvious that I’m a massive Monzo advocate.
 I love the different ways I can save and how personal the Monzo banking experience feels.
 There are other apps that can help to you save, including Plum.
 So if Monzo isn’t for you, then it’s worth investigating other options in the marketplace.

 I wouldn’t recommend Monzo to those that don’t have a smartphone, as I don’t think you’d feel the benefit of the account.
 But if you’re competent at using apps, then you should give Monzo a try.
 I’m shocked by the impact my Monzo bank account has had on my financial health and habits.